opencog/cogserver/README.md

 > It uses exactly the same build procedure as this package.
 Be sure to `sudo make install` at the end.

-The WebSockets server needs the OpenSSL devel invironment to be instaled.
+The WebSockets server needs the OpenSSL devel environment to be instaled.

 ###### OpenSSL
 > OpenSSL
-> On Debian/Ubuntu, `apt get install openssl-dev`
+> On Debian/Ubuntu, `sudo apt install libssl-dev`

 Unit tests
 ----------